Closures & Hours Changes

 Based on fair evidence, screening for bladder and other urothelial cancers would result in unnecessary diagnostic procedures with attendant morbidity.

-Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2009.
-From 2008 to 2017, urinary bladder cancer mortality decreased by 0.3% per year.
+Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2020.
+From 2016 to 2020, urinary bladder cancer mortality decreased by more than 2% per year.
 These changes may reflect earlier diagnosis, better therapy, less exposure to carcinogens, or some combination of these factors.

-Occupations reported to be associated with an increased risk of bladder cancer include those that involve processing paint, dye, metal, and petroleum products.[6,21]
+Occupations reported to be associated with an increased risk of bladder cancer include those that involve processing paint, dye, metal, and petroleum products.[1,17]

 The use of contaminated Chinese herbs is also reported to be a risk factor.
 The prime carcinogen in these herbs appears to be aristolochic acid (AA) extracted from species of Aristolochia.
 Because of the diversity of Chinese herbal regimens used in addition to AA, other unidentified phytotoxins may also play a role.
 The chronic nephropathy associated with ingestion of herbs contaminated with A. fangchi has been linked to urothelial carcinoma of the renal pelvis and ureter.
 Herbs with A. fangchi are banned from Belgium, Canada, Australia, and Germany but are still available in the United States.